RIC Hope Scholarship Policy Manual

 (1) GPA Improvement

-A RIC student who is removed from the Hope Scholarship program due to falling below the required 2.5 cumulative GPA may be able to return to the Hope Scholarship program eligibility.
+Any student who is removed from the Hope Scholarship program due to falling below the required 2.5 cumulative GPA may be able to return to the Hope Scholarship program eligibility.
 A student may return to eligibility if, after the semester they are removed, they return to RIC for eligibility and they earn a cumulative GPA of 2.5 or higher.
-RIC will conduct a review of students who may be eligible to return to the Hope Scholarship program eligibility once final grades are available for each fall and spring semester.
+RIC will conduct a review of students who may be eligible to return to the Hope Scholarship program eligibility once final grades are available for each fall, spring, and summer semester.

 (2) Incomplete Assignments